 The company is owned Nissim Bracha, Owner of a number of income-producing real estate companies (including the Globus Center Ashkelon complex, whose control was recently sold to Summit Real Estate at 142) Nir Sussinsky, Owner and CEO of Adam Amit in the field of engineering servicesGuy Atia, Owner of the security company.

 Amir Marketing - BOL Pharma

 Last week, in the Blitz, they joined the list of cannabis companies on the Israeli stock market.
 The first of the companies that announced a planned entry into the industry and was entitled to an increase in the value of its shares is Amir Marketing, the oldest and most recognized company of all the companies, The body that represents the farmers in Israel - and is therefore considered to be the most reliable.

 Amir also managed to bring real value to the table And reported Announced that its expected entry into the field is part of an investment of 27 million in the old medical cannabis company "BOL Pharma" (formerly "Aspiration for Life"), which holds real cannabis assets, in a significant effort of about ten years of activity and knowledge and international connections.

 At the same time, a fourth company joined the Israeli cannabis market: the stock exchange skeleton "D-Pharm", owned by the veteran investor Itzik Shrem, Which has already promoted the cannabis company that crashed in the past and announced last week a merger with UNV Medicine.

-Although she never grew cannabis, the company showed itself up until a few days ago on its Web site as someone who allegedly owns an active medical cannabis farm (called "Amit Farm"), and even has allegedly GAP and GMP approval for cannabis cultivation Which of course is not true.
+Although she never grew cannabis, the company showed itself up until a few days ago on its Web site as someone who allegedly owns an active medical cannabis farm (called "Amit Farm"), and even has allegedly GAP and GMP certification for cannabis cultivation Which of course is not true.